solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 ### Cosine Similiarity

 Cosine similarity is a measure of similarity between two vectors, you'll also hear this referred to as nearest neighbor search.
 To perform a cosine similarity search you need to vectorize for query text using the OpenAI Embedding API.
 Then calculate the cosine similarity between the query vector and each vector in the Embedding Index.
 Remember, the Embedding Index has a vector for each YouTube transcript text segment.
-Finally, sort the results by cosine similarity and the text segments with the highest cosine similarity are the most similar to the query.
+Finally, sort the results by cosine similarity and the text segments with the highest cosine similarity are the most like the query.

 From a mathematic perspective, cosine similarity measures the cosine of the angle between two vectors projected in a multidimensional space.
 This measurement is beneficial, because if two documents are far apart by Euclidean distance because of size, they could still have a smaller angle between them and therefore higher cosine similarity.
 For more information about cosine similarity equations, see [Cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity?WT.mc_id=academic-105485-koreyst).